 Because, here’s the deal:

-Without a proper budget (and understanding of your finances), you will never, and I mean never, feel satisfied with your income and standard of living.
+Without a proper budget, you will never, (and I mean never,) feel satisfied with your income and standard of living.

-I know this because this was my reality for a long time – Until I created an automated budgeting method to hack my finances and become financially free!
+I know this because this was my reality for a long time – that is, until I created an automated budgeting method!

 Let me show you how: